Maitai Bay Campsite

 If you plan to enjoy the water, learn how to stay safe when swimming, boating and fishing.

 Walk around the coast or relax on the picturesque white sandy beach.

 Tracks and walks

-Enjoy fishing, diving, snorkelling and swimming at the beach, a short walk away from the campsite.
+Enjoy diving, snorkelling and swimming at the beach, a short walk away from the campsite.
 Note: A rahui is in place so fishing is not permitted.

 Keep an eye out for endangered bird species like the New Zealand dotterel and oystercatcher.
 If you find a nesting area, do not disturb and take special care.

 There are many areas of spiritual and cultural significance within the general vicinity of the camp.
 Of particular significance is the headland on Maitai Point between the two beaches that are accessible from the camp.
 Access around the rocks is permitted, but local iwi would prefer people stay away from the elevated parts of this point.

 |Phone:||+64 9 408 6014|